 - Exemption (HDE) devices to utilize central IRBs to review their activities; previously, clinical trial sponsors and sites were required to undergo such reviews by local IRBs.

-- The allowance for central IRB review applies to Investigational Device Exemption (IDE) studies, and for multi-site clinical studies, as well.
+- The allowance for central IRB review applies to Investigational Device Exemption (IDE) studies and multi-site clinical studies.

-- This IRB oversight change is intended to bring drug and device regulations more closely in line with one another, according to the FDA.
+- This change is to bring drug and device regulations more closely in line with one another, according to the FDA.

 When the regulations doesn’t apply ?